r14git/webtest/README.md

-docker-nginx-busybox: hello world example for building Docker images
+docker-nginx-busybox (~ 8 MB image size)
 ====================
 This is a "Hello World" example on how to build docker images (manually and automated).

-As target of our hello world examle, we have chosen a tiny docker image for nginx built on top of busybox forked from https://github.com/jimmidyson/docker-nginx-busybox.
-A successful build will result in an image of ~8 MB, which is perfectly small for a hello world example.
+As target of our hello world examle, I have chosen a tiny docker image for nginx built on top of busybox forked from https://github.com/jimmidyson/docker-nginx-busybox.
+A successful build will result in an image of ~8 MB (i.e. a perfect hello world size).

 1. We describe on how to perform a manual build from Dockerfile and how to test the image.
 2. We describe on how to automatically build a Docker image from a Git repository.

-If you are searching for more professional nginx images, check out the official nginx image on https://hub.docker.com/_/nginx/, which is larger as this image (~8MB) but still has only ~52 MB size.
+If you are searching for more professional nginx images with prepared https support, check out the official nginx image on https://hub.docker.com/_/nginx/, which is larger as this image (~52 MB).
 If it must be smaller, https://hub.docker.com/r/connexiolabs/alpine-nginx/ with ~27 MB might be an alternative as well.

 Manually build a docker image
 -----------------------------